davisjam/davisjam.github.io/auto-publications.md

 ## Technical reports

+1. *Naming Practices of Pre-Trained Models in Hugging Face*.
+ Jiang, Cheung, Kim, Kim, Thiruvathukal, and **Davis**.
+ arXiv 2024.
+ <a href="https://arxiv.org/abs/2310.01642"><i class="fas fa-file-pdf"></i></a>
-1. *Preventing Supply Chain Vulnerabilities in Java with a Fine-Grained Permission Manager*.
+2. *Preventing Supply Chain Vulnerabilities in Java with a Fine-Grained Permission Manager*.
  Amusuo, Robinson, Torres-Arias, Simon, and **Davis**.
  arXiv 2023.
  <a href="https://arxiv.org/pdf/2310.14117"><i class="fas fa-file-pdf"></i></a>
-2. *An Empirical Study on the Use of Static Analysis Tools in Open Source Embedded Software*.
+3. *An Empirical Study on the Use of Static Analysis Tools in Open Source Embedded Software*.
  Shen, Pillai, Yuan, **Davis**, and Machiry.
  arXiv 2023.
  <a href="https://arxiv.org/abs/2310.00205"><i class="fas fa-file-pdf"></i></a>
-3. *Exploring Naming Conventions (and Defects) of Pre-trained Deep Learning Models in Hugging Face and Other Model Hubs*.
- Jiang, Cheung, Thiruvathukal, and **Davis**.
- arXiv 2023.
- <a href="https://arxiv.org/abs/2310.01642"><i class="fas fa-file-pdf"></i></a>
 4. *An Exploratory Empirical Study of Trust & Safety Engineering in Open-Source Social Media Platforms*.
  Cramer, Maxam, Li, and **Davis**.
  arXiv 2023.